 GRANT AGREEMENT - After signing the Learning Agreement for Traineeships, for non-EU students also after settling immigration formalities (holding VISA or residence permit of the particular country) and shortly before going to Erasmus+ mobility, RTU Erasmus+ coordinator and the student conclude the Mobility Grant Agreement, which provides the amount of scholarship, the procedure and time of its allocation.
 Usually scholarship is paid before the student leaves for mobility.

 Online Language Support (OLS) – OLS platform is developed by the European Commission.
 It is aiming at monitoring the language abilities of students before and after the mobility.
 Students have to do language assessment tests in the main language of mobility before the mobility starts and at the end of mobility.
 Besides of this participants can use the platform during the mobility completing the online learning course for english or the language of the host country.
 Access to the platform is provided to student by the RTU Erasmus+ coordinator after the grant agreement has been signed.

 Student activities during Erasmus+ traineeship

 Student activities after Erasmus+ traineeship

 Erasmus+ scholarship will be provided to all students nominated for Erasmus+ traineeship mobility in case they find the company/institution/university where to do traineeship.
 The nomination will remain valid during studies at RTU and 12 months after graduation.
 The scholarship amount for the programme countries is determined by the European Commission and State Education Development Agency.

 The scholarships are intended to cover the extra costs related to going abroad for traineeship and living in a host country.
 The scholarships provided by the Erasmus+ programme will only partly cover the total cost of the mobility expenses.
 The students themselves are responsible for ensuring the necessary additional funding in a timely manner.
 The traineeship can be paid.

 Students with disabilities have the opportunity to apply for additional financial support (additional equipment, special transport, accompanying persons, etc.).

 The scholarship amounts are confirmed by Erasmus+ scholarship commission every year for the current project.
-For the year 2017/2018 there are several restrictions confirmed:
+For this academic year there are several restrictions confirmed: